Colignan

-Colignan is a small rural town on the banks of the Murray River, in North Western Victoria, Australia.
+Colignan is a town on the banks of the Murray River, in North Western Victoria, Australia.
 The town is on the border of the Hattah-Kulkyne National Park.
 At the 2016 census, Colignan and the surrounding area had a population of 329.

 The closest town to Colignan is called Nangiloc which is Colignan spelt in reverse.
 It appears that Colignan predated Nangiloc, and Colignan is thought to have been the name of a local Aboriginal leader.

 History

 Colignan and nearby localities Nangiloc and Iraak were established as soldier settlement farming areas after World War I, road access to the area being from the west via Boonoonar on what is now the Calder Highway.
 A Post Office opened on August 22, 1922, marking the beginning of postal services to the area.
 It closed in 1988.

 In common with many other soldier settlement areas the blocks provided were too small to be viable and most original settlers had left by the mid-1930s and were replaced by a later generation using irrigation.